Skip to primary navigation Skip to content Skip to footer

 Best Time to Visit

 The best time to hike Helvellyn is between April and October, when conditions are generally safer, and the paths are more accessible.
-However, in winter, the mountain transforms into a challenging winter hiking destination, often requiring ice axes and crampons due to snow and ice.
+In winter, the mountain transforms into a challenging winter hiking destination, sometimes requiring crampons due to snow and ice.

 Essential, basic, tips for Hiking Helvellyn